Catherine22/RNBoilerplate/README.md

 Actions are payloads of information that send data from your application to your store.
 They are the only source of information for the store.
 You send them to the store using `store.dispatch()`.
 You will have one actionTypes file and many action files in the actions directory:

-[actionTypes.ts]: all types of actions will be defined here.
+[ActionTypes.ts]: all types of actions will be defined here.

 ```Typescript
 export const EMAIL_CHANGED = 'EMAIL_CHANGED';